Many Flower Styles and Bloom Times

-Alliums are gaining in popularity and it's easy to see why.
-They are adaptable, troublefree and add lots of personality to a garden.
-Once you start growing them, you’re bound to want more, so here's a quick look at the options.
+Alliums are among the most popular of all spring-blooming bulbs.
+It's easy to see why.
+They are adaptable, trouble-free and add lots personality to a garden.
+Once you start growing alliums, you’re bound to want more, so here's a quick look at the options.

 Next to bloom are the bigheaded alliums: ‘Gladiator’, ‘His Excellency’ and ‘Globemaster’.
 These blossoms can be as big as bowling balls, measuring 5 to 10 inches across on 3 to 4-foot stems.
 They are always an impressive sight, and their big seed heads continue to add visual interest long after the color has faded.
 Globemaster is shown below.